krzysztofzuraw/blog/src/posts/2017-02-12-pomodoro-timer.md

 ```

 It closes modal by adding `is-hidden` which is equivalent to
 `display: none`.
-Then I simply save entry and retrieve it.
+Then I save entry and retrieve it.
 As I wanted
 something different than `true` or `false` to be displayed to end user I
 have updated `retriveTimeEntryFromLocalStorage`: